alina-cai/lol-champion-randomizer/README.md

 # League of Legends Champion Randomizer

+### A web application displaying a randomized LoL champion profile based on information scraped from the LoL wiki.

 In action - everytime the page is refreshed, a new randomized champion appears.

 https://github.com/alina-cai/python-bs4-web-scrape/assets/117325741/fce68a75-2778-443d-ae27-25a94350c03d